Banh Chung (Vietnamese Sticky Rice Cake)

 • Fill with rice.
 Fill in the edges and the top 1/2 inch with sticky rice.

-• Fold the leaves over and wrap with string.
+• Fold the leaves over and wrap.
 Using alternating strips, fold the leaves over tightly.
-Seal with a piece of tape and tightly wrap the banh chung with string like a present.
+Seal with tape, then tightly wrap with a string like a present.
 Make sure to wrap the string along the edges as well to keep it all together.
 See video.

-• In a large pot, if possible, place a small wire rack at the bottom of the pot, then line 3-4 layers of banana leaves on top of the wire rack covering the entire rack.
-Add the banh chung and fill the pot with enough water to cover.
-Cover the pot with a lid and bring the pot to a boil on high heat.
-Once it boils, turn the heat down to medium low heat and simmer for about 7 hours.
-Every two hours add boiling water in the pot to make sure the water level is always covering the banh chung.
+• In a large pot, if possible, place a small wire rack at the bottom, then line the rack with 3-4 layers of banana leaves, covering the entire rack.
+Add the sticky rice cakes, and then fill the pot with enough water to cover.
+Cover the pot with a lid and bring it to a boil on high heat.
+Once it boils, turn the heat down to medium-low and simmer for about 7 hours.
+If the water level is too low, add more boiling water to cover.

 Video